 In this example Your Lordship sees how it is, and by what sort of husbandry an object in itself so circumscribed—an object worth a bare £12,000, Government price—may have been converted into a most productive—into a perfectly inexhaustible mine—a very widow’s cruize—of the pretious oil of compliment /and accommodation.\ The sacrifice of the money could indeed be made but once; and no more than one person could be gratified by it.
 But the sacrifice of the establishment is that happy sort of sacrifice that could be repeated on demand—and every time without expence: a compliment that, without risk or difficulty, might be placed successively to the account of the respective merits and respectabilities of any number of individuals (friends of government) who by their humours or interests, real or supposed, may have been placed in circumstances to receive a gratification from it.
 It is a case that might afford an answer to a sort of a half-law half-political rebus.

-The contradictions and problems of ‘picturing’ the Treasury are an obstacle to perspicuity.
+The contradictions and problems of picturing the Treasury are an obstacle to perspicuity.
 It is therefore significant that, at this point in his text, Bentham addresses the problem of perspicuity by providing us with an ‘overview’ of the problem of the picture.
 He follows an account of a problem or contradiction of representation, in which the most accurate depiction of his panopticon scheme is as something alive in appearance and dead in reality, with a description of the machinations of the Treasury as ‘a sort of a half-law half-political rebus’.
 A rebus is a picture that makes sense, but which does not make sense as a picture.
 A rebus is not like a riddle—there is no ‘answer’, but there is the requirement for an analysis that turns the nonsensical version of the rebus into a version of the rebus that makes sense:

 A rebus is a series of images that, on first examination, do not seem to have much to do with one another.
 If, however, you transform each image into an equivalent word, or its homonym, you will get a sentence that is grammatical and meaningful.